mergwyn/managedmac/REFERENCE.md

 the Apple defaults.
 Read the documentation.
 * [`managedmac::groups`](#managedmacgroups): Dynamically create Puppet Macgroup resources using the Puppet built-in 'create_resources' function.
-* [`managedmac::loginhook`](#managedmacloginhook): == Class: managedmac::loginhook  Simple class for activating or deactivating OS X loginhooks and specifying a directory of scripts to execute
+* [`managedmac::loginhook`](#managedmacloginhook): Simple class for activating or deactivating OS X loginhooks and specifying a directory of scripts to execute at login time.
-* [`managedmac::loginwindow`](#managedmacloginwindow): Then simply, create a manifest and include the class...   # Example: my_manifest.pp  include managedmac::loginwindow  If you just wish to tes
+* [`managedmac::loginwindow`](#managedmacloginwindow): Controls various OS X Loginwindow options spanning multiple preference domains and resource types.
-* [`managedmac::logouthook`](#managedmaclogouthook): == Class: managedmac::logouthook  Simple class for activating or deactivating OS X logouthooks and specifying a directory of scripts to execu
+* [`managedmac::logouthook`](#managedmaclogouthook): Simple class for activating or deactivating OS X logouthooks and specifying a directory of scripts to execute at login time.
 * [`managedmac::mcx`](#managedmacmcx): == Class: managedmac::mcx  Leverages the Puppet MCX type to deploy some options not available in Configuration Profiles.
 If any parameters fo
 * [`managedmac::mobileconfigs`](#managedmacmobileconfigs): == Class: managedmac::mobileconfigs  Dynamically create Puppet Mobileconfig resources using the Puppet built-in 'create_resources' function.
 * [`managedmac::mounts`](#managedmacmounts): == Class: managedmac::mounts  Uses Mobileconfig type to define drives to map at login time.  === Parameters  [*urls*]   A list of network mou